Getting started

 Check Kentroller logs:

-kubectl logs -n castai-agent -l app=castai-kentroller -
+kubectl logs -n castai-agent -l instance=castai-kentroller -

 Ensure Karpenter is operational and able to provision nodes: